homicide-crime-scene-tape-990x358

 Admission requirements to the program include a completed online application, a bachelor’s degree with a minimum grade point average of 3.0, transcripts from all previous universities and colleges attended, two recommendation letters, a current resume, and a personal statement.

-Comprising 30 credits, the program includes courses such as principles of cybersecurity; cyber intelligence; critical national infrastructures and national security; principles of cybercrime investigations; international terrorism; network forensics; autonomous cyber operations; cyber ethics; and data mining, among others.
+The program, which comprises 30 credits, includes courses on principles of cybersecurity, cyber intelligence, critical national infrastructures and national security, principles of cybercrime investigations, international terrorism, network forensics, autonomous cyber operations, cyber ethics, and data mining.

-At the undergraduate level, students can pursue either a BS in fraud and financial crime investigation, or a BS in cybersecurity program that allows students to specialize in either cybercrime and fraud investigation, network forensics and incident response, cyber operations, or information assurance.
+At the undergraduate level, students can pursue either a BS in fraud and financial crime investigation or a BS in cybersecurity program that allows them to specialize in cybercrime and fraud investigation, network forensics and incident response, cyber operations, or information assurance.

 • Location: Utica, NY